adamant/adamant.language.reference/src/ideas.md

 Adamant has sum types (`|`) and intersection types (`&`).
 For consistency with those, it may make sense to make tuple types be product types.
 These could be constructed with the `*` operator.

+### Unify Union Types and Enum Classes

+Enum classes are very similar to union types where all the types implement/inherit a single class.
+Rather than having two separate features, perhaps union types should be the only way of declaring enum classes.
+This may make them more verbose so perhaps the syntax for union classes should reflect the syntax for union types instead.

 ## Parameters

 ### Named Parameters